top of page

 The Activation

 Looking back, I can’t believe I wasn’t afraid, terrified of what I’d find in there.
 But the fact was, I was ready.
 And I knew this man in a way I’d never known anyone, even though we'd only just met.
-I trusted him with my life.
+I trusted Him with my life.
 I didn’t need to question.
 I couldn’t.
 I knew it was time for me to enter.
 Time for me to walk the path.
 To embark on The Journey.

-My soul heard him.
+My soul heard Him.
 Not my mind.
 Not the version of me who had been holding it together for years and calling it a life.
 A deeper part.
 The part of me that remembered.

 And I said yes.

-Not to him, to The Work.
+Not to Him, to The Work.

 That’s how this started.
 With an instruction.
 One I didn’t ask for, and one I didn’t resist.
 I didn’t need to know where it would take me.
 I didn’t need to be promised anything.
 I just needed to start walking.